postgrespro/pg_probackup/Documentation.md

 pg_probackup supports the remote mode that allows to perform `backup` and `restore` operations remotely via SSH.
 In this mode, the backup catalog is stored on a local system, while PostgreSQL instance to be backed up is located on a remote system.
 You must have pg_probackup installed on both systems.

+Do note that pg_probackup rely on passwordless SSH connection for communication between the hosts.

 The typical workflow is as follows:

- - On your local system, configure pg_probackup as explained in the section [Installation and Setup](#installation-and-setup).
-For the [add-instance](#add-instance) and [set-config](#set-config) commands, make sure to specify [remote options](#remote-mode-options) that point to the remote server with the PostgreSQL instance.
+ - On your backup host, configure pg_probackup as explained in the section [Installation and Setup](#installation-and-setup).
+For the [add-instance](#add-instance) and [set-config](#set-config) commands, make sure to specify [remote options](#remote-mode-options) that point to the database host with the PostgreSQL instance.

-- If you would like to take ARCHIVE backups, configure continuous WAL archiving on the remote system as explained in the section [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving).
-For the [archive-push](#archive-push) and [archive-get](#archive-get) commands, you must specify the [remote options](#remote-mode-options) that point to host with backup catalog.
+- If you would like to take remote backup in [PAGE](#backup-modes) mode, or rely on [ARCHIVE](#wal-methods) WAL delivery method, or use [PITR](#performing-point-in-time-pitr-recovery), then configure continuous WAL archiving from database host to the backup host as explained in the section [Setting up continuous WAL archiving](#setting-up-continuous-wal-archiving).
+For the [archive-push](#archive-push) and [archive-get](#archive-get) commands, you must specify the [remote options](#remote-mode-options) that point to backup host with backup catalog.

-- Run [backup](#backup) or [restore](#restore) commands with remote options on system with backup catalog. pg_probackup connects to the remote system via SSH and creates a backup locally or restores the previously taken backup on the remote system, respectively.
+- Run [backup](#backup) or [restore](#restore) commands with [remote options](#remote-mode-options) on backup host. pg_probackup connects to the remote system via SSH and creates a backup locally or restores the previously taken backup on the remote system, respectively.

 >NOTE: The remote backup mode is currently unavailable for Windows systems.